-That doesn’t mean they are going to buy straight away however.
-Creating a remarketing campaign so your adverts show up to people who have already viewed your product means that you will stay at the forefront of their mind when they are ready to buy.
+That doesn’t mean they are going to buy straight away, however.
+Creating a remarketing campaign so your adverts show up to people who have already viewed your product means that you will stay at the forefront of their minds when they are ready to buy.
 Where people are more likely to be on the internet and social media in the coming weeks, if not months, you have the chance to pop up to them multiple times to recapture their interest.

 10) Invest in paid social advertising